 When I approach the tank, I first turn on its lights.
 After that, I take a small portion of food and serve my beloved fish.
 One time I noticed that my angelfish get excited when I turned on the lights, regardless of whether or not I fed them afterward.

-It seemed like they were able to associate lights to my feeding schedule.
+It seemed like they were able to associate lights with my feeding schedule.
 That came as a surprise to me since my guppies and mollies have never done so before.
 Generally speaking, I would say that angelfish are pretty smart.
-The more you pay more attention to their behavior, the more you are starting to comprehend that fact.
+The more you pay attention to their behavior, the more you are starting to comprehend that fact.

 Angelfish appear as primitive creatures.
 To the average observer, it may seem they randomly swim back and forth without real purpose.
 Nevertheless, their brain is more developed than you may think.